Tinkercad: Concept

 Tinkercad uses a simplified constructive solid geometry method of constructing models.
 A design is made up of primitive shapes that are either "solid" or "hole".
 Combining solids and holes together, new shapes can be created, which in turn can be assigned the property of solid or hole.
 In addition to the standard library of primitive shapes, a user can create custom shape generators using a built-in JavaScript editor.

 File formats

 Shapes can be imported in three formats: STL and OBJ for 3D, and 2-dimensional SVG shapes for extruding into 3D shapes.
 Tinkercad exports models in STL or OBJ formats, ready for 3D printing.

 Tinkercad also includes a feature to export 3D models to Minecraft Java Edition, and also offers the ability to design structures using Lego bricks.

+Tinkercad also has the option to test designs in "sim lab" using axle, motor, joint, and slider connectors, and simulates gravity.

 Circuits

-The Circuits section of Tinkercad is a simulator for an electronic circuit with a Arduino Uno or a Micro Bit board or a ATtiny chip in the browser.
-The code can be made with CodeBlocks which are graphical code pieces that can be put together by shifting them with the mouse cursor.
-Programming with code text is also possible.

-Digi-Key wrote an article in 2022 about Tinkercad how to start with Tinkercad.
-They call Tinkercad "intuitive".

-A circuit can be built with components, but there are "Starters" which are complete circuits with code.

-Tinkercad has included libraries for some components, such as the Adafruit Neopixel library, the Arduino Servo library and a library for a I2C display.
-It is not possible to select or upload other libraries.

-The circuit can have analog components which are fully simulated.

-Although Tinkercad is an easy introduction into programming and electronics, it has features for advanced users: